 - The amount of potato given is after it’s been baked and the skin removed, as it’s hard to say exactly how much weight your potato will lose while cooking.
-I would start with 2 1/2 to 3 lbs of raw russet potato, as it’s easier to add more flour if needed.
+I would start with 2 1/2 to 3 lbs of raw russet potato, as it’s easy to add more flour than if the mixture is sticky.

 - You don’t need to rice your potatoes, but riced potatoes do make better, fluffier gnocchi.
 I don’t recommend many single-use appliances, but if you like mashed potatoes and gnocchi, a potato ricer like this one is a great (and small) investment!